-Lizzy is currently works as an inclusion capability officer in transport sector and has facilitated opportunities for young people’s perspectives to be captured through the Metropolitan Partnership.
+Lizzy is an inclusion capability officer in the transport sector and has facilitated opportunities for young people’s perspectives to be captured through the Metropolitan Partnership.
 Lizzy established a group for South Sudanese youth in 2008.
-In 2012, she was awarded the Empowering Monash Women's’ Award for her role as a dedicated youth leader and human rights activist.
+In 2012, she was awarded the Empowering Monash Women's Award for her role as a dedicated youth leader and human rights activist.
 In 2021, Lizzy was appointed to the Victorian Multicultural Commission - strengthening the Commission’s work advocating for Victoria’s multicultural communities through their diverse skills and lived experiences.

 Get to know Lizzy in the video below.